Heads of Laboratories

 The Friedman lab is also using transgenic mice to identify DNA regulatory elements that change expression of a reporter gene controlled by the leptin gene proportionately with changes in adipose tissue mass.
 They have modified a series of leptin bacterial artificial chromosome clones so that the leptin DNA regulatory elements direct the expression of luciferase, enabling them to identify DNA regulatory sequences that control leptin gene expression.
 The goal of these studies is to identify a novel lipid-sensing signaling pathway in adipocytes and possibly other cell types.

-Leptin has potent metabolic effects to improve insulin action and reduce the lipid content of peripheral tissues as retained and is now an FDA-approved drug for the treatment of severe lipodystrophy, a form of diabetes.
+Leptin has potent metabolic effects to improve insulin action and reduce the retained lipid content of peripheral tissues and is now an FDA-approved drug for the treatment of severe lipodystrophy, a form of diabetes.
 The Friedman lab is studying the mechanism responsible for leptin’s antidiabetic function; current data suggest it interferes with both the production and action of glucagon, a hormone that acts to increase blood glucose by opposing the effects of insulin.